 - Feeding animals inappropriate food can cause them dietary problems.
 This can make them sick and die a premature or painful death.

 - When birds ‘gorge’ themselves on white bread they stop eating their natural foods, which are more nutritious.
 The birds can then become malnourished.
 Birds can also choke on wads of bread.

-- Food left lying around can become stale and grow fungi that are poisonous to the wildlife that eats it.
+- Food left lying around can become stale and grow fungi that are poisonous to wildlife.
 It can also encourage rodents to infest areas.

 - It can encourage introduced animals to the area where native wildlife then have to compete for the habitat.